destinyjen/Google-Makeshift--Homepage-Doodle-/README.md

 This is a Google Makeshift Homepage.
 A Front-End (HTML/CSS) exercise.
-I named th page Doodle LOL 🤭
+I named the page Doodle LOL 🤭
 # Google-Makeshift-Doodle-